top of page

 the project

-The international research project Powering Wealth examines how wealthy families influence the energy transition in Germany and Mexico.
-The project is interested in the long-durée of the relationship between private wealth and energy transitions, analysing the the period from ca. 1870 to today.
-Within this period, we study the investment strategies of high net worth individuals (HNWIs) with a view on energy to better understand their role in shaping energy politics.
+The international research project Powering Wealth examines how entrepreneurial families and family-owned firms influence the energy transition in Germany and Mexico.
+The project takes a long-term perspective on the relationship between family-controlled economic resources and energy transitions, analysing the period from ca. 1870 to today.
+Within this timeframe, we study the investment strategies of owner families and long-term investors with a focus on energy in order to better understand their role in shaping energy politics.

-The project is designed as a historical comparative case study for Germany and Mexico—two countries with a high concentration of personal wealth and energy-driven economic development.
+The project is designed as a historical comparative case study for Germany and Mexico—two countries characterised by a strong presence of family-based ownership structures and energy-driven economic development.
 Yet, while Germany is energy-poor, Mexico has significant oil resources.
-These structural differences allow for an analysis of the interactions between capital investment, energy policy, and long-term wealth strategies.
+These structural differences allow for an analysis of the interactions between capital investment, energy policy, and long-term intergenerational strategies.

-The project combines historical process tracing, qualitative interviews, and archival sources (especially wills) to reconstruct investment decisions over a long historical period.
+The project combines historical process tracing, qualitative interviews, and archival sources (especially wills).
+On the basis of these materials, we/the project reconstruct investment decisions and the entrepreneurs' thinking around energy over a long historical period.

 The integration of political analysis and collaboration with artists extends the impact of the project beyond the academic sphere.
-This interdisciplinary approach deepens the scope of the research and contributes to a nuanced understanding of the role of wealthy families in the energy transition.
+This interdisciplinary approach deepens the scope of the research and contributes to a nuanced understanding of the role of entrepreneurial families and family-owned firms in the energy transition.

 The project is funded by the Volkswagen Foundation.

-Learn more about the people behind the project on our Team page.
-For current insights into our activities, visit the Outreach page.
+Learn more about the people behind the project on our TEAM page.
+For current insights into our activities, visit the NEWS page.

 bottom of page